QuantFILab/BOTapi/README.md

 ## BOTapi

-<b>BOTapi<\b> is R package to help R users to batch Thai economics and financial data from Bank of Thailand via API.
+<b>BOTapi</b> is R package to help R users to batch Thai economics and financial data from Bank of Thailand via API.